gcc-mirror/gcc/gcc/config/arm/cortex-a15.md

 ;; The Cortex-A15 core is modelled as a triple issue pipeline that has ;; the following dispatch units.
 ;; 1.
 Two pipelines for simple integer operations: SX1, SX2
 ;; 2.
-Two pipelines for Neon and FP data-processing operations: CX1, CX2
+Individual units for Neon and FP operations as in cortex-a15-neon.md ;; 3.
-;; 3.
 One pipeline for branch operations: BX
 ;; 4.
 One pipeline for integer multiply and divide operations: MX ;; 5.
 Two pipelines for load and store operations: LS1, LS2